mmetalmaster/hackthebox/stego/da-vinci/README.md

 RIR^M}g.'>_
 ```

 Uhmm..
-We haven't used `TOM` yet.
 Maybe we can use `steghide` and use `TOM` as password to extract hidden files.

 ```
 $ steghide extract -sf Mona.jpg -p TOM